PostgREST/postgrest/README.md

 The test certificate lives in this project.
 One solution for testing is to grant access at the OS level: http://www.robpeck.com/2010/10/google-chrome-mac-os-x-and-self-signed-ssl-certificates/

-In chrome, I also had to click "proceed unsafe" or something
+In chrome, I also had to click "proceed unsafe" as well once visiting the url